prgorasiya/CookBook/README.md

 Project can be easily extended to include more screens as there are a few more APIs in the API documentation.
 I would like to add a collection view to show images which are attached with some of the Steps of a recipe details (I didnt add that due to time crunch).
 I would add more modules as needed using TDD approach.

-Additionally, I would add a tab bar which would have existing Collections screen and a new screen to show all the recipes using api/recipes.
+Additionally, I would add a tab bar with 2 tabs, which would have existing Collections screen and a new screen to show all the recipes using api/recipes.
 I couldn't find pagination information for any of the API, so If I were to add all recipes screen I would need that information.

+Search functionality for all recipes screen could also be implemented with the use of CoreData and Combine frameworks.